jack3898/discord-yt-bot/apps/bot/src/langpacks/README.md

 -   Do not change the structure of the language pack.
 Changing it may cause the bot to crash.
 -   Any text within the curly brackets is there because of the templating library being used. (i.e. `{{` and `}}`).
 -   Text within the bounds of the template syntax are referenced by code, so changing them may cause incorrect responses.
-You can remove the if you would like.
+You can remove it if you like.